 I had a plan for the next day to wake up before the sunset and hike to the lake.
 I overslept.
 I woke at 7 AM and saw the bright morning sun.
-It was too late for the good morning photos.
+It was too late for the excellent morning photos.
 Anyway, I drank my coffee and headed to the lake with Eugene sleeping in the cabin.
 It was a bright and crisp fall morning.
-The lake was quit even for the low season.
-Me and the lonely fisherman on the whole bank.
+The lake was quit even for the low season: the lonely fisherman on the whole bank and me.

-Shaver Lake is artificial reservoir made with the completion of the namesake dam in 1927.
+Shaver Lake is an artificial reservoir made with the completion of the namesake dam in 1927.

 The lake is not in the full capacity, and the muddy shores aren’t the best foreground for it.
-But what was my surprise when returning later that day from the hike we saw the lake turned into cotton candy pink cloud.
-Setting sun changed the color of the skies, and still surface of the lake became a glass.
+But what was my surprise when returning later that day from the hike, we saw the lake turned into cotton candy pink cloud.
+The setting sun changed the color of the skies, and still surface of the lake became a glass.

-If you are hiking in the Kaiser Wilderness there are two ways to return to the Shaver Lake.
-One is to take Tollhouse Rd (and GPS will tell you to do it), another is to take longer and more scenic way.
-Narrow Huntington Rd goes along the northern lake shore and dives down to the views of the bush covered canyons.
+If you are hiking in the Kaiser Wilderness, there are two ways to return to Shaver Lake.
+One is to take Tollhouse Rd (and GPS will tell you to do it); another is to take a longer and more scenic way.
+Narrow Huntington Rd goes along the northern lakeshore and dives down to the views of the bush-covered canyons.
 We drove there before the sunset, and golden sunlight created nice textures on the ridges around us.